-The lawn should now be in its prime, and you’ll now be mowing at least once a week to keep things under control.
-The soil is heating up nicely and the last threat of frosts are now a distant memory.
+The lawn should now be in its prime, and you’ll probably be mowing at least once a week to keep it looking it’s best.
+The soil is heating up nicely and the last threat of frosts should hopefully become a distant memory (keep an eye on that weather forecast, though!).
 You’ll need to start opening up the ventilation in the greenhouse during the day to avoid things getting too hot, and make sure the water butts are full because you’ll also have to start watering regularly during prolonged dry spells.

 Your essential May checklist

-- Take care of houseplants as well and transplant any pot-bound patio plants into larger containers
+- Feed and water houseplants regularly, and transplant any pot-bound plants into larger containers.

-- Continue the war on weeds, using herbicides specially designed for paths and patios.
+- Continue the war on weeds, hoeing beds and using herbicides specially designed for paths and patios.

 Flowers and borders

-May is the time when you can really start filling your borders out.
-The early spring blush is over, but remember to wait until tulip, daffodil and bluebell foliage has died back before cutting.
-You can also lift spring bulbs and replant them elsewhere for next season, and give your summer bulbs room to flourish.
+- Wait until tulip, daffodil and bluebell foliage has died back before cutting.
+You can also lift and divide spring bulbs and replant them elsewhere for next season, and give your summer bulbs room to flourish.

 - Water container plants regularly and feed fortnightly.
 Geraniums and other flowering plants will appreciate a high-potash feed once they start to bloom.